HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## Reimage

-> Host Reimage(ctx, hostId)
+> Host Reimage(ctx, hostId, optional)

 Reimage Host by ID

 Re-deploys a host to the same machine.
 WARNING -- all drives will be erased!
 Only the Host OS is reinstalled, IP addresses, volumes, etc are not changed.
 The host must be powered off.
 The host must also be in the Ready state.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters